AlexanderPoone/large_public_space_segmentation/README.md

-## Segmentation of Large LiDAR Cityscape Point Clouds
+## Segmentation of Large Public Spaces Point Clouds

 (Individial Project)

 ### Note: Due to the file size limit of GitHub, some of the resources or checkpoints can be found here: https://dord.mynetgear.com/pointcloudproject/

-The objective of this project is to perform segmentation in a real street LiDAR scene in Hong Kong.
-The segmentator should be invariant to partial occlusion, deformation, noises, and varying degrees of point density - all of which are ubiquitous caveats in LiDAR clouds.
+There are two parts (and hence datasets) of the project: outdoors and indoors.

-The dataset can be browsed **[here](https://dord.mynetgear.com:5001/static/potree/index.html)**.
+For outdoors, the dataset can be browsed **[here](https://dord.mynetgear.com:5001/static/potree/index.html)**.
 Click the **'Colour by classification'** button on the left to see the ground truth segmentation.

 In case you are wondering, I made the dataset myself.
 The points have only INTENSITY values and no RGB values.

+For indoors, we use the S3DIS dataset, which is composed of coloured point clouds of rooms and corridors in different styles.

 In this project, besides using the PAConv [1] model from the MMDetection3D library (the library was contrived by my alma mater CUHK), we propose a custom method by building a graph neural network (GNN) using k-nearest neighbour (KNN) graphs.
 An edge is present between two points if it is among its k nearest neighbours.
 It is inspired by PointNet++ [2] but is built from stratch, layer by layer, module by module.
 For the custom method, we also experimented with transformers.
 Both models are built with the help of graph-specific operators provided by the PyTorch-geometric extension library.
 [3]

 ### Auxiliary software
-* MeshLab
+* [MeshLab]
 * CloudCompare
 * lastile (for dataset tiling)
 * lasview & laslayers (for labelling point clouds)